Allisterh/SVAR-bsvar/README.md

 **On Windows:** This means that you have to have Rtools installed on your computer.
 This is not an R-package and you may download Rtools installer for instance from [here](https://cran.r-project.org/bin/windows/Rtools/rtools42/rtools.html).

 **On Mac:** This means that you must probably have at least Xcode command line tools installed on your computer.
-If you are not sure, the prompt in the next step should tell you if need to do something.
+If you are not sure, the prompt in the next step should tell you if you need to do something.

 **On Linux:** You probably already have what you need.